DOT Therapy: The DOT laser treatment (CO2 laser)

 What is it like to have DOT Therapy, the CO2 Laser Skin Treatment to rejuvenate the appearance of your skin?
 Find out by reading Blogger Maven’s first hand experience with her first CO2 laser facial treatment known as DOT Therapy or DOT Laser Treatments for skin refinement.

 By Maven: I was offered a DOT THERAPY treatment at Coco Ruby to see what it could do for my ageing skin with the secondary aim of blogging about the experience to help others better understand:

 - whether I think it’s a ‘worth it’ treatment for refreshing the skin on the face’

 - the quick answer, after seeing the results over time, is YES – but DO expect some down time and a lot of redness and swelling as you recover from the treatment

-Other than my first-time injectables treatment at Cosmetic Surgery for Women and Men a few months ago at the age of 53, the only other skin treatments I’d undertaken previously were relatively topical in nature.
+Other than my first-time injectables treatment at Coco Ruby Plastic Surgery a few months ago at the age of 53, the only other skin treatments I’d undertaken previously were relatively topical in nature.
 I was using topical methods and hadn’t really thought a lot about going very deeply into the dermis; although I was well aware these treatments existed as I’d been trained in Aesthetics and work in the industry.